nextgenusability/next-gen-usabilty/README.md

 Analyzes the point at which thematic saturation was reached during the tooling interviews.
 Shows how many new codes emerged over successive interviews.

 ## 📊 Code Saturation - ALL
-Same as above but for the entire dataset across different sub-studies (not just tooling).
+Same as above but for the entire dataset across different sub-studies (not just our usability study).
 Indicates the completeness of thematic coverage.

 ## 🧩 Tooling Study Theme Definition
 Provides detailed definitions and explanations for each theme specific to the tooling study.
 Acts as a reference for interpreting the codes used.